8 Best Pay-As-You-Go Auto Insurance Companies in 2026 (Top Providers Ranked)

 The best pay-as-you-go auto insurance companies are Nationwide, Allstate, and Mile Auto.
 These companies offer the most affordable rates, the best coverage options, and are available in more states than other providers.

-- Pay-as-you-go insurance is best for those who drive less than 8,000 miles per year
+- Pay-as-you-go insurance is best if you drive less than 8,000 miles per year

-- Our top pick, Nationwide SmartMiles, is available in most states
+- The Nationwide SmartMiles program is available in most states

 - Allstate Milewise has cheap pay-as-you-go car insurance for higher-mileage drivers